wchang17/js-dc-5/12-apis/slides.md

 - Way for the client to communicate with the server
 - Doesn't require a page refresh

 --
-### The History of Ajax
-- Ajax is not a programming language or a tool, but a concept.
-- The term AJAX was not used until 2005, but development had been underway since around 1996
-- More narrowly, it refers to the use of XmlHttpRequest objects to interact with a web server dynamically via JavaScript.

---
 ### The 4 Benefits of AJAX